dogoncouch/siemstress/README.md

 See the latest instructions on the [releases page](https://github.com/dogoncouch/siemstress/releases).

 ### Database Setup
 siemstress is developed and tested using MariaDB as an SQL server.
 You will need to create a database, and a user with permissions on it.
-Update `db.conf` with your server address, database name, and login credentials.

 ### Config
 The default siemstress config file location is `/etc/siemstress/db.conf` (`config/db.conf` if working in the repository).
 This file contains information needed to connect to the database.
 There is also a section config file in the same directory called `sections.conf` that contains information about tables.